PFAS Lawsuits Hit 15,000 as Key Deadlines Loom

 Traditional Approach

-Plaintiffs must document 10-30 years of PFAS exposure across military, occupational, and residential sources
+Documenting 10 to 30 years of exposure across military, municipal, and residential records

 • Hidden & Unpredictable Costs